Last updated: Jan-22-2023

 If you have a Media Library user role, you can access any collections that you create as well as collections that others in your organization created and invited you to, either directly or by inviting a user group that you are a member of.

-If you have an admin role, you can access all collections created by any account user.
+If you have an admin role, you can access all collections created by any DAM user.

-To view your collections and those you're invited to, select Collections from the navigation pane.
+To view your collections and those you're invited to, select Collections from the Media Library Tabs located at the top of the Console.
 You can:

 - View collections in a card or list view.